Intro

 18.14.2 Bans on sales to minors

 At least 56 countries have introduced age restrictions for the purchase and/or use of e-cigarettes.
-The majority of country laws set the minimum age to 18 years, with the exception of Jordan, South Korea and Turkey, where the minimum age is 19 years and Guam, Honduras, Niue, Palau, the Philippines and the US where the minimum age is 21.17
+18 The majority of country laws set the minimum age to 18 years, with the exception of Jordan and South Korea, where the minimum age is 19 years, and Honduras, Kazakhstan, the US and Uzbekistan where the minimum age is 21.
+12

 The effectiveness of banning sales to minors is discussed in Section 18.10.2.

-At least 53 countries, such as Belgium, Greece, South Korea, and Turkey, have banned the use of e-cigarettes in public spaces.17
+At least 53 countries, 18 such as New Zealand, the Philippines and Slovenia, have bans or restrictions on the use of e-cigarettes in public spaces.
+12

-Use in vehicles with minors is prohibited in Cyprus (18 years), Finland (15 years), New Zealand (18 years) and Slovenia (18 years).
-In Cyprus, use in a personal vehicle while a pregnant woman is present is also prohibited.15 , 20 In the UK, drivers using e-cigarettes can be penalised if police believe their e-cigarette use is impacting a person’s ability to drive safely.21
+Use in vehicles with minors is prohibited in Cyprus (16 years), Finland (15 years), New Zealand (18 years) and Slovenia (18 years).
+In Cyprus, use in a personal vehicle while a pregnant woman is present is also prohibited.
+20 In the UK, vaping while driving is not illegal, but police may penalise drivers if they believe it impacts their ability to drive safely, leading to charges of dangerous driving or driving without due care and attention.
+21

 In the US, many states and local councils have adopted their own laws regarding the use of e-cigarettes.
-As of July 2022, there were 25 state laws restricting e-cigarette use in 100% smokefree venues (including bars, restaurants, gambling facilities and/or non-hospitality workplaces); 13 state laws restricting e-cigarette use in other venues (e.g. schools, state property, railways); 1006 local laws restricting e-cigarette use in 100% smokefree venues; and 737 local laws restricting e-cigarette use in other venues.22 In the UK, there is no national regulations concerning the use of electronic cigarettes in indoor public places, workplaces, or public transport.13
+As of 1 April 2024, there were 26 state laws restricting e-cigarette use in 100% smokefree venues (including bars, restaurants, gambling facilities and/or non-hospitality workplaces); 16 state laws restricting e-cigarette use in other venues (e.g. schools, state property, railways); 1,061 local laws restricting e-cigarette use in 100% smokefree venues; and 764 local laws restricting e-cigarette use in other venues.
+22 In the UK, there are no national regulations concerning the use of electronic cigarettes in indoor public places, workplaces, or public transport.
+12

 The effectiveness of smokefree policies is discussed in Section 18.10.1.